cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -memberlist.compression-enabled
 [compression_enabled: <boolean> | default = true]

+# Gossip address to advertise to other members in the cluster.
+Used for NAT
+# traversal.
+# CLI flag: -memberlist.advertise-addr
+[advertise_addr: <string> | default = ""]

+# Gossip port to advertise to other members in the cluster.
+Used for NAT
+# traversal.
+# CLI flag: -memberlist.advertise-port
+[advertise_port: <int> | default = 7946]

 # Other cluster members to join.
 Can be specified multiple times.
 It can be an
 # IP, hostname or an entry specified in the DNS Service Discovery format.
 # CLI flag: -memberlist.join